'Thanks. It's too shallow for your boat from here. I 'll go on foot', the

 is coming.
 His family must have noticed him and sent a canoe to fetch him

-I stood up on the bow of the boat, and squinted my eyes through the prescribed
+I stood up on the bow squinting my eyes through the prescribed sunglasses.

-sunglasses.
 But alas, I could not see it.
-To the eyes of those who has
+To the eyes of those who have become so unnatural,

-become so civilized and unnatural, not everything can be seen.
-I felt a
+not everything can be seen.
+I felt a little sad, but deeply grateful, for

 In time, the day ends and silence rules.